Russia: Alexei Navalny returns to court for slander case | DW | 05.02.2021

 The opposition leader also faces a separate probe for allegedly using millions in donations for personal purposes, including vacations aboard.
 The charge is punishable by up to 10 years in prison.

+"This trial was conceived as some kind of PR trial, because the Kremlin needs headlines, 'Navalny slandered a veteran','' the opposition politician told the court.

+"I find it really disgusting and unbearable...
+You've been using him [the veteran] as a puppet... you're making a mockery of a 95-year-old man," he added.

-The EU's foreign policy chief, Josep Borrell, is meeting with his Russian counterpart Sergey Lavrov in Moscow on Friday.
+The EU's foreign policy chief, Josep Borrell, met with his Russian counterpart Sergey Lavrov in Moscow on Friday.

 Ahead of the talks, Borrell said he would send a "clear message" over Navalny's arrest and human rights issues.
 It is the first visit by a senior EU envoy since 2017.